 Other possible health issues that can stem from long-term heavy drinking include digestive issues, anemia, infection, gout, and sleep abnormalities.

 Medication-Assisted Treatment (MAT) for Alcohol Use Disorder

 Here at Addiction Recovery Services of New Hampshire, we’re proud to support medication-assisted treatment (MAT) as part of our wide range of services.
-MAT is the use of certain medications, in combination with behavioral therapies and counseling, to treat substance use disorders with an intensive approach that treats the whole person, not just their addiction.
+While most often used to treat opioid use disorder, MAT can also be used to treat AUD through the use of Vivitrol or other medications.

-The specific medications used in MAT for alcohol addiction (with their brand names in parentheses) include:
+The medications used in MAT for alcohol addiction (with their brand names in parentheses) include: